auth0/docs/articles/tokens/guides/access-token/get-access-tokens.md

 For example, if you specify an `audience` of your custom API identifier and a `scope` of `openid`, then the resulting Access Token's `aud` claim will be an array rather than a string, and the Access Token will be valid for both your custom API and for the `/userinfo` endpoint.
 :::

-::: Panel Custom Domains and the Management API
+::: panel Custom Domains and the Management API
 Auth0 issues tokens with an issuer (`iss` claim) of whichever domain you used when requesting the token.
 [Custom domain](/custom-domains) users may use either their custom domain or their Auth0 domain.
 For example, say you have a custom domain of **https://login.northwind.com**.
 If you request an Access Token from **https://login.northwind.com/authorize**, your token's `iss` claim will be **https://login.northwind.com/**.
 However, if you request an Access Token from **https://northwind.auth0.com/authorize**, your token's `iss` claim will be **https://northwind.auth0.com/**.

 For an Access Token with the target audience of the [Auth0 Management API](/api/management/v2), if you have requested an Access Token from your custom domain, then you **must** call the Management API from your custom domain or else your Access Token will be considered invalid.